borenstein-lab/MIMOSA2shiny/docs/downloads.md

 ---
 # MIMOSA2 Reference Data Downloads

 MIMOSA2 can use various types of reference data to construct metabolic models from a set of microbiome data.
-These are described below, and in some cases links are available for download.
+A subset of these are available for download below.
 The methods used to generate these files are described in the MIMOSA2 manuscript.
-All of the processing scripts can be found [here](http://github.com/borenstein-lab/MIMOSA2app/scripts/).
+Scripts to re-generate these files can be found [here](http://github.com/borenstein-lab/MIMOSA2app/scripts/).

 ### Taxon-specific metabolic models, processed and formatted for MIMOSA2 compatibility: